W-David-Porter/acim/src/text/2-the-separation-and-the-atonement/i-the-origins-of-separation/index.md

 3. The Garden of Eden, or the preseparation condition, was a state of mind in which nothing was needed.
-²When Adam listened to the ‘lies of the serpent’, all he heard was untruth.
+²When Adam listened to the “lies of the serpent’, all he heard was untruth.
 ³You do not have to continue to believe what is not true unless you choose to do so.
 ⁴All that can literally disappear in the twinkling of an eye because it is merely a misperception.
 ⁵What is seen in dreams seems to be very real.
 ⁶Yet the Bible says that a deep sleep fell upon Adam, and nowhere is there reference to his waking up.
-⁷The world has not yet experienced any comprehensive reäwakening or rebirth.
+⁷The world has not yet experienced any comprehensive reawakening or rebirth.
 ⁸Such a rebirth is impossible as long as you continue to project or miscreate.
 ⁹It still remains within you, however, to extend as God extended His Spirit to you.
 ¹⁰In reality this is your only choice, because your free will was given you for your joy in creating the perfect.

 ::: details Expanded
 The Garden of Eden, or the preseparation condition, was a state of mind in which [state of mind] nothing was needed.
-²When Adam listened to the ‘lies of the serpent’, all he [Adam] heard was untruth.
+²When Adam listened to the “lies of the serpent’, all he [Adam] heard was untruth.
 ³You do not have to continue to believe what is not true unless you choose to do so [believe what is not true].
 ⁴All that [what is not true] can literally disappear in the twinkling of an eye because it [what is not true] is merely a misperception.
 ⁵What is seen in dreams seems to be very real.
 ⁶Yet the Bible says that a deep sleep fell upon Adam, and nowhere [in the Bible] is there reference to his [Adam’s] waking up.
-⁷The world has not yet experienced any comprehensive reäwakening or rebirth.
+⁷The world has not yet experienced any comprehensive reawakening or rebirth.
 ⁸Such a rebirth is impossible as long as you continue to project or miscreate.
 ⁹It still remains within you, however, to extend as God extended His [God’s] Spirit to you.
 ¹⁰In reality this [extending as God extended God’s spirit to you] is your only choice, because your free will was given you for your joy in creating the perfect.